 Now, of course, it is possible to analyze the data using formulas and functions, but Pivot tables can get your work done much quicker and easier, and with minimum human error.

-Here are some of the reasons more and more people are loving the power of Pivot Tables:
+Here are some of the reasons more, and more people love the power of Pivot Tables:

 - As mentioned above, the Pivot table can help analyze data more efficiently